gate/gateapi-csharp/docs/WalletApi.md

             config.SetGateApiV4KeyPair("YOUR_API_KEY", "YOUR_API_SECRET");

             var apiInstance = new WalletApi(config);
-            var subUid = "10003";  // string | User ID of sub-account, you can query multiple records separated by `,`.
-If not specified, it will return the records of all sub accounts (optional) var from = 1602120000;  // long? | Time range beginning, default to 7 days before current time. (optional) var to = 1602123600;  // long? | Time range ending, default to current time. (optional) var limit = 100;  // int? | Maximum number of records to be returned in a single list. (optional)  (default to 100) var offset = 0;  // int? | List offset, starting from 0. (optional)  (default to 0)
+            var subUid = "10003";  // string | Sub-account user ID, you can query multiple records separated by `,`.
+If not specified, it will return records of all sub-accounts (optional) var from = 1602120000;  // long? | Start time for querying records, defaults to 7 days before current time if not specified (optional) var to = 1602123600;  // long? | End timestamp for the query, defaults to current time if not specified (optional) var limit = 100;  // int? | Maximum number of records returned in a single list (optional)  (default to 100) var offset = 0;  // int? | List offset, starting from 0 (optional)  (default to 0)

             try
             {
-                // Retrieve transfer records between main and sub accounts.
-                List<SubAccountTransferRecordItem> result = apiInstance.ListSubAccountTransfers(subUid, from, to, limit, offset);
+                // Get transfer records between main and sub accounts List<SubAccountTransferRecordItem> result = apiInstance.ListSubAccountTransfers(subUid, from, to, limit, offset);
                 Debug.WriteLine(result);
             }